“A Gem fusing with a human being? It’s impossible – or at the very least, inappropriate!” – Pearl. She probably thought the same thing way back when.

 …and proceeds to embarrass the hell out of Kevin, dancing like crazy until Stevonnie breaks apart, right in front of everybody.
 I have to wonder whether this was a gambit on Steven and/or Connie’s part to protect each other, or if the separation was just caused by the heat of the moment.
 Either way, the entire party is stunned, and we get a bit of humanity out of the egotistical ass.

 Kevin – he might be an egotistical sleazebag who hits on people despite their pretty obvious discomfort, but he’s not a pedophile.
 I’ve (undeservedly) accused characters of being sleazy sex offenders before, so I’m just glad that Kevin knows his limits (even if he’s too selfish to comprehend that Stevonnie didn’t wanna dance.)

 Clear of Mr. Slimy McEgo, Steven and Connie begin dancing together, relieved that the ordeal of Kevin and being treated like an adult is over (for now, at least) and with all the cares in the world taken off their shoulder.
 Hell, Sour Cream just chucks glowsticks down at the two of them, basically saying, “shine on you crazy diamonds.”

 The moral of the story?
 Don’t commit acts of pedophilia.
 Kids are not interested in sex.
 It’s sorta like alcohol.
 If somebody is underage, don’t have them drink alcohol.
 Don’t even supply alcohol.
 You face jail.
-In fact, even if you aren’t a pedophile (which I hope is 99% of my readership), back off if your attempts to come on to others make them weirded out.
+In fact, even if you aren’t a pedophile (which I hope none of you are), back off if your attempts to come on to others make them weirded out.
 Makes you come off as a sleaze.